musicollator/ciaccona/docs/candidates.md

 open /pupeeter/index.js

 tweak it to produce the kind of image desired (with or without full score, with player control or not, etc.)

+a directory named <fullnameNospaceLowercaseNodiacritics> has been created under /puppeteer/artists

+move the directory to ciaccona-stationary repo

+open terminal in this moved dir create wepb files for f in *.(png)(N); do cwebp -q 4 ${f} -o ${f%%.*}.webp; done create jpg files for f in *.(png)(N); do ffmpeg -i ${f} -qscale:v 8 ${f%%.*}.jpg; done

+cf. _ffmpeg-cmd.txt in ciaccona-stationery reop push to github should take a bit less thatn 10 minutes for ciaccona-stationery github page to be deployed

+7. create screenshot for facebook open graph

 [TO BE COMPLETED]